Here are answers to some of the more common questions we receive about the Hinkley Point C project.

 Vehicle movements on the local road network are strictly controlled through planning conditions and a lot is being done to minimise disruption.
 We are building a Freight Management Centre at Junction 23 of the M5 and another at Junction 24 to tightly control the movement of lorries to the Hinkley Point C site.

 Deliveries will also be managed by a sophisticated electronic Delivery Management System.
 Cameras will track the vehicles to ensure that deliveries are only made via our prescribed routes and avoid the busiest times of day.

 How are you improving road infrastructure and safety in and around Bridgwater?

 We have already invested over £16 million into the improvement of local roads in order to increase capacity and make them safer.

 Works include highway widening and junction improvements on the route via J24 through Bridgwater, two new roundabout to improve safety at accident blackspots and a new bypass around the village of Cannington.
-Later in 2016 we plan to make significant improvements to the route via J23 through Bridgwater.
+In 2017 we plan to make significant improvements to the route via J23 through Bridgwater.

 How will you transport workers to site?

 There will be very little car parking available at the Hinkley Point C site itself.
 So almost all workers will leave their vehicles at one of the four Park and Ride Sites we will be developing.
 From there they will travel to the site by bus.
 There will also be buses to transport workers from the campus accommodation in Bridgwater and routes that will pick up those living in the local area.
 Shift times will be planned so that that the start and finish times do not coincide with the busiest times of day in Bridgwater.

 Where will the workers live?